THE HEALING PATH

 Š Forgiveness of self and others are important aspects of the healing process.

 Š Discipline, derived from same root as 'disciple', is an important aspect of healing.

-Shifting one's perspective to embrace these axioms of healing is one of the most important activities one can engage in.
+Shifting one's perspective to embrace these axioms of deep healing is one of the most important activities one can engage in.